Contact Us

 By providing us with Identity and Contact Data, you, shall indemnify us against any claims, actions, liabilities, losses, fines, penalties, costs and expenses arising out of the provision of such Identity and Contact Data and any other personal data you provide for the purposes.

-Whenever we transfer your personal data out of the UK, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal data out of the UK, we ensure a similar degree of protection is afforded to it:

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+They will only process your personal data on our instructions, and they are subject to a duty of confidentiality.
 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

+3.10.
 Your legal rights

 You have the right to ask us not to process your personal data for marketing purposes.
 We will usually inform you (before collecting your data) if we intend to disclose your information to any third party for such purposes.
 You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data.
 You can also exercise the right at any time by contacting us at marketingteam@ultima.com.